cloudfoundry/bosh_exporter/README.md

 $ cd bosh_exporter
 ```

-Modify the included [application manifest file][manifest.yml] to include your BOSH properties.
+Modify the included [application manifest file][manifest] to include your BOSH properties.
 Then you can push the exporter to your Cloud Foundry environment:

 ```bash
 $ cf push
 ```

-## Using Docker
+### Using Docker

 You can deploy this exporter using the [frodenas/bosh-exporter][hub] Docker image: